Introduction

 WFM is a repeating process and that’s why it is often characterized as a cycle:

-• It starts with forecasting, which accurately predicts future contact metrics such as volume and average handling time (AHT) using historical data and business intelligence that you add, such as upcoming marketing campaigns.
+- It starts with forecasting, which predicts future workload and staffing requirements based on historical data like work volume and average processing time, together with business intelligence inputs, such as upcoming marketing campaigns.

-• Planning is about making sure that your contact center employs the right number of agents to cope with the anticipated scale of the business in the long term.
+- Planning is about making sure that your business employs the right number of people to cope with the anticipated scale of the business in the long term.

-• Scheduling is about creating shifts for employees which match supply and demand for staff as closely as possible, as often as possible.
-You must take into account skills, labor laws, employment contracts and other constraints.
+- Scheduling is about creating shifts for employees that match supply and demand for staff as closely as possible, as often as possible.
+You must take into account skills, labor laws, employment contracts, and other constraints.

-• Intraday management is about identifying where reality has deviated from plan, for example, an unexpected volume spike or unusually high sickness levels.
+- Intraday management is about identifying where reality has deviated from the plan, for example, an unexpected spike in demand or unusually high sickness levels among employees.
 It enables you to take swift and effective corrective action to defend your KPIs.

-• Analytics give you insights that will help you to constantly improve.
-For example, you can measure your shrinkage, which will feed into your staffing calculations next time round the cycle.
+- Analytics give you insights that will help you to constantly improve.
+For example, if you measure time spent on non-productive activities such as sickness and time off, you can enhance the accuracy of your staffing calculation in the next cycle.

 Employee engagement is about letting your employees interact with the planning process and feel more in control.
-It impacts the whole WFM process.
+It underpins the whole WFM process.

 What impact does WFM have?